 Virtually any object is capable of being considered a deadly weapon, depending on the way it is used, if it appears that the intent of the person using it was to inflict great bodily injury or death.
 However, the Penal Code does recognize a class of "less lethal" weapons in section 16780, which includes common self-defense weapons, such as pepper spray and stun guns.

-It may sound strange that a person could be charged with assault with a deadly weapon, even if they did not use a weapon.
-While technically assault with a deadly weapon does indeed require the use of a weapon, when a person commits an assault without a weapon (i.e., an unarmed assault,) but uses any means of force likely to produce great bodily injury; the Penal Code treats that assault, essentially, as if it were committed with a weapon, imposing largely the same penalties.
+It may sound strange that a person could be charged with assault, even if they did not use a weapon.
+However, when a person commits an assault without a weapon (i.e., an unarmed assault,) but uses means of force likely to produce great bodily injury; the Penal Code treats that assault, essentially, as if it were committed with a weapon, imposing the same penalties.

 The question here is whether the unarmed application of force by the defendant was likely to result in great bodily injury.
 As such, different factors will come into play, such as the age, size and mental and physical fitness of the defendant and the alleged victim, as well as any specialized training (such as self-defense or martial arts training) received by either the defendant or the alleged victim.
 If a court determines that given all the facts and circumstances surrounding the alleged assault, that the defendant acted to apply force sufficient to cause great bodily injury, then the defendant can be convicted, and suffer largely the same penalties as if they had committed an assault with a deadly weapon.